Climate of the Falkland Islands: Winds

 The winds moving over the islands are mostly westerly winds.
 There is almost no seasonal variation in wind direction, which is less than 17 kn for 60 percent of the time, from 22 to 33 kn for 20–25 percent of the time, and 34 kn and above 8–12 percent of the time.
 Gales are frequent, especially during winter.
 The average wind speed in Stanley is 16 kn.

 Temperature

-The islands have cool temperatures, which fluctuates in a narrow range.
+The islands have cool temperatures, which fluctuate in a narrow range.
 Average monthly temperatures range from around 9 C in January and February to around 2 C in June and July, corresponding with summer and winter.
 The maximum temperature reached is around 24 C in January, and the minimum is -5 C in July.
 The annual average is around 5.6 C.

-The archipelago is located 300 mi from the coast of South America, between 51° and 52°S. The location of the archipelago, to the north of the Antarctic convergence, helps to moderate the temperature as cool waters from Antarctica mix with warmer waters from the Atlantic.
+The archipelago is located 300 mi from the coast of South America, between 51° and 52°S. The location of the archipelago, to the north of the Antarctic Convergence, helps to moderate the temperature as cool waters from Antarctica mix with warmer waters from the Atlantic.